I bet you still have that smiling face after getting officially engaged!

 · Transportation.
 If you are having two separate locations (for ceremony and reception), transport is an important considerations.
 Popular wedding transportations include limos and vintage cars.

-Basic Step #5: Create your timeline
+Bride Gorgeous Step #5: Create your timeline

 Be your own Wedding Police Officer and set due dates for your self.
 Know how far ahead you need to book a specific vendor and keep an eye on your budget.
 Refer to your wedding inspiration to ensure that your style is cohesive and true to you and your fiancé.
 Most importantly have fun and celebrate little achievements!